Things to Do in Bali: What This Guide Covers

 Bali Travel Facts

 Bali is often described as a tropical paradise, but the island is also shaped by a unique mix of religion, geography, traditions, and everyday customs that strongly influence how travel here feels.
-Understanding a few key facts before you arrive will help you move through Bali more respectfully, comfortably, and confidently.
+Understanding a few key facts before arriving will help you move through Bali more respectfully, comfortably, and confidently.

-Staying connected in Bali is easy, and most travelers rely on mobile data for maps, ride-hailing apps, and bookings.
-Using an eSIM is one of the simplest ways to stay online without swapping physical SIM cards.
-You can find a detailed guide and setup options here: Best eSIM options for international travel
+Staying connected in Bali is easy, and most travelers rely heavily on mobile data for maps, Gojek or Grab rides, restaurant bookings, island transfers, and communication with drivers or accommodations.
+Using an eSIM is one of the simplest ways to stay connected immediately after landing without needing to buy a local physical SIM card.

-10 Useful Indonesian Phrases to Know in Bali ๐ฎ๐ฉ
+10 Useful Indonesian Phrases to Know in Bali 🇮🇩

 While many people in Bali speak some English, learning a few Indonesian phrases goes a long way.
 Locals genuinely appreciate the effort, and even basic greetings can make interactions warmer and more respectful.
 Below are ten common and useful Indonesian phrases, with simple pronunciation guides and English meanings.